Efficient Error Prediction for Differentially Private Algorithms: Results

 \section{Results}

-Next, we will apply our methodology to our use case with estimating error for a poll format.
-Here, we present the tool we used to generate data (the \simenv) and then we show how we iteratively apply the methodology to reach an adequate model.
+Next, we will apply our methodology to our use case where we estimate error for poll data.
+Here, we present the tool we used to generate data (the \simenv) and then we show how we iteratively apply the methodology to reach an adequate prediction model.